omar-hanafy/dart_helper_utils/README.md

 - `intersect(Iterable<T> other)`: Returns the intersection of two sets.

 ## String Extensions
 ### Case Conversion
+- `toPascalCase`: PascalCase aka (UpperCamelCase).
+- `toTitleCase`: Title Case
+- `toCamelCase`: camelCase aka (dromedaryCase)
+- `toSnakeCase`: snake_case aka (snail_case, pothole_case).
+- `toKebabCase`: kebab-case aka (dash-case, lisp-case, spinal-case).
+- `toScreamingSnakeCase`: SCREAMING_SNAKE_CASE aka (MACRO_CASE, CONSTANT_CASE, ALL_CAPS).
+- `toScreamingKebabCase`: SCREAMING-KEBAB-CASE aka (COBOL-CASE).
+- `toPascalSnakeCase`: Pascal_Snake_Case.
+- `toPascalKebabCase`: Pascal-Kebab-Case.
+- `toTrainCase`: Train-Case aka (HTTP-Header-Case).
+- `toCamelSnakeCase`: camel_Snake_Case.
+- `toCamelKebabCase`: camel-Kebab-Case.
+- `toDotCase`: dot.case.
+- `toFlatCase`: flatcase.
+- `toScreamingCase`: SCREAMINGCASE.

-- `capitalizeFirstLetter`: Converts the first letter to uppercase and the rest to lowercase.
+- `toTitle`: Capitalizes the first letter of each word in the string while retaining `-`, `_`, and space characters.
-- `toPascalCase`: Converts to PascalCase, removing spaces and capitalizing each word.
-- `toCamelCase`: Converts to camelCase, removing spaces and capitalizing each word except the first.
-- `toTitleCase`: Converts to Title Case, capitalizing each word and replacing delimiters with spaces.
-- `toTitle`: Similar to `toTitleCase`, but retains delimiters like `-` and `_`.

 ### Text Formatting
+- `lowercaseFirstLetter`: Lowercases only the first letter of the string, preserving the rest of the case.
+- `capitalizeFirstLetter`: Converts the first letter to uppercase and preserves the rest of the case.
+- `capitalizeFirstLowerRest`: Converts the first letter to uppercase and the rest to lowercase.
+- `tryToLowerCase`: Converts the string to lowercase if it's not null.
+- `tryToUpperCase`: Converts the string to uppercase if it's not null.
 - `removeEmptyLines`: Removes consecutive empty lines, replacing them with single newlines.
 - `toOneLine`: Converts to a single line by replacing all newline characters with spaces.
 - `removeWhiteSpaces`: Removes all whitespace characters.